ShocK-100/Portfolio/README.md

 # Portfolio Website
 A fully responsive website for displaying one's portfolio and background information.

-This website was developed using JavaScript, jQuery, HTML5, CSS3
+This website was developed using JavaScript, jQuery, HTML5, CSS3 and deployed to Netlify

 **Desktop Preview:**